 12. Ugly Sweater Brown Ale — Wit’s End Brewing Company

 A tribute to everyone’s favorite holiday fashion statement, this eccentric take on an English brown ale includes roasted pumpkin seeds and palm sugar.

-At 11.5 percent ABV, this bourbon barrel-aged imperial oatmeal stout is the perfect warm-up for a snow day.
-A hint of roasted Pablo’s Coffee will wake you up for winter fun.
+At 12.4 percent ABV, this imperial oatmeal stout is the perfect warm-up for a snow day.
+This year's release was aged in Breckenridge Bourbon barrels with chocolate and coffee roasted by Sonder.

 There’s no need to wait for the holidays to get your gingerbread on!
 Strange Craft taps this sweet winter seasonal American brown ale in November.